sidbdri/LAB-AID/README.md

 For more details, please see [our preprint](https://www.biorxiv.org/content/10.1101/763318v1).

 ## Installation
-This is an [R Shiny](https://shiny.rstudio.com/) application and it can be run through [R Studio](https://www.rstudio.com/) locally or hosted via [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).
+LAB-AID is an [R Shiny](https://shiny.rstudio.com/) application, and can be run through [R Studio](https://www.rstudio.com/) locally or hosted via [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).
 It is also possible to deploy the application to [shinyapps.io](https://www.shinyapps.io/).

 ### Local installation via RStudio
 The application can be run on your computer locally via RStudio.
 Simply download all files from the repository and execute the following command in RStudio, replacing PATH with the path to the folder the files have been saved in.